JuliaDynamics/Associations.jl/docs/src/associations.md

 # [Associations](@id association_measures)

 ## Association API
-The most basic components of CausalityTools.jl are a collection of statistics that in some manner quantify the "association" between input datasets.
+The most basic components of Associations.jl are a collection of statistics that in some manner quantify the "association" between input datasets.
 Precisely what is meant by "association" depends on the measure, and precisely what is meant by "quantify" depends on the *estimator* of that measure.
 We formalize this notion below with the [`association`](@ref) function, which dispatches on [`AssociationMeasureEstimator`](@ref) and [`AssociationMeasure`](@ref).